m0dusX/15_midnighters/README.md

 # Night Owls Detector

 This script works with DEVMAN.org.
-It detects who sent last task for review after today's midnight.
+It detects who sent tasks for review after today's midnight.
 Uses pendulum for faster and easier working with timezones.
 Prints following information about each found user:
 1) Username on DEVMAN.org
 2) Date and time at which user submitted task for review